 Since then, she has overseen the launch of new product lines and the buyback of Burberry’s beauty licenses.
-She masterminded and managed the company’s retail roll-out into new markets and was an early proponent of the Internet, investing heavily in the company’s e-commerce capabilities, digital marketing presence and in-store technology.
+She masterminded the company’s retail roll-out into new markets and was an early proponent of the Internet, investing heavily in the company’s e-commerce capabilities, digital marketing presence and in-store technology.

 Along the way, Ahrendts has strived to build what she dubs a “connected culture” at the company, not least by interacting directly with employees through dedicated instant messaging channel Burberry Chat.
 Ahrendts even brought in an anthropologist to study the company culture she helped create, so as to better understand and preserve it.